-Ideas are also generated internally based on topics that are controversial and important to many Americans.
+Ideas are also generated internally.
 We prefer topics with strong emotions on both sides that lend themselves to our nonpartisan presentation of facts and arguments so that people can better understand these issues and formulate their own perspectives.
-We also cover some issues, such as felon voting and milk, that are important to a smaller audience and often overlooked by mainstream media.

 Our internal checklist provides that new ProCon.org issue websites are:

-- Important to many Americans, controversial, useful to promote critical thinking, education, and informed citizenship, stand-alone topics (not part of larger issues), and complementary to ProCon.org’s diverse subject offering.
+- Important to many people, controversial, useful to promote critical thinking, education, and informed citizenship, stand-alone topics, and complementary to ProCon.org’s diverse subject offering.

 Yes.
-Although ProCon.org is a U.S.-based organization that tends to focus on issues important to Americans, much of our research has international relevance.
-For example, two of our websites, the Israeli-Palestinian conflict and the war in Iraq, are clearly international, and dozens of our questions and resources have an international focus (euthanasia laws in Holland and Belgium, doping in the Olympics, and abortion, prostitution, drinking age, and felon voting laws around the world, among others).
-In addition, many of our other topics are not restricted by geography (cell phone safety, healthfulness of milk, global climate change, the origins of sexual orientation, etc.).
+Although ProCon.org is a US-based organization that tends to focus on issues important to Americans, much of our research has international relevance.
+For example, dozens of our questions and resources have an international focus.
+In addition, many of our other topics are not restricted by geography.

 ProCon.org presents many sides of an issue – not just two.
 The arguments published reflect a diversity of opinions and research that span the breadth of the debate.
 While these diverse points of view are normally organized into two columns – one pro and one con, they are intended to reflect a broad range of perspectives in the debate.
-For example, in the debate over gun control, we ask the question, “Should more gun control laws be enacted?” and in response we present 15 pro and 15 con arguments compiled from more than 100 sources.
 Many ProCon.org issue website contain historical backgrounds, videos, photographs, charts, graphs, sub-questions, polls, and other educational resources that further extend the range of perspective.
 In addition, on our Top Pro & Con Quotes pages, we often include statements that are categorized as “Not Clearly Pro or Con.”
 Our goal is to explore debates from many angles so our readers get a full and unbiased view of the issues, perspectives, and facts.